 There shall be a maximum of one CSD register per SD card.
-If the card contains both memory and I/O, the CSD register information is unchanged from the SD 1.01 version and reflects the information from the memory portion of the card.
+If the card contains both memory and I/O, the CSD register information is unchanged from the Physical Layer Specification Version 1.01 and reflects the information from the memory portion of the card.
 If the card is I/O only, the CSD register and the associated access command (CMD9) are not supported.
 If the host attempts to access this register in an I/O only card, a card in SPI mode shall respond with an "Invalid Command" error response and a card in SD mode shall not respond.